-Bring your own lunch and connect with the 2017 mayoral candidates and other young professionals in a casual setting.
+Connect with the 2017 mayoral candidates and other young professionals in a casual lunch setting.
+Lunch is generously provided by Vantage Point Financial.
 It is a great chance to see the candidates' perspectives on current City issues and also become familiar with the space where council and committee meetings take place for the City of Holland.

 This event is geared towards engaging young professionals in local government through conversation and Q&A style panel with mayoral candidates Nancy DeBoer and Jay Peters.
 Submit your questions ahead of time, if time allows the audience will have the opportunity to ask questions in person.